 |Crashes QGIS or corrupts data:||Yes||Copied to github as #:||15956|

 qgis.bin: /build/buildd/sip4-4.13.2/siplib/siplib.c:10938: sipEnumType_alloc: Assertion `(((currentType)->td_flags & 0x0007) == 0x0003)' failed.

 Aborted (core dumped)

 Unfortunately, while both of those previous issues have now been closed, they don't specify how to solve the problem.
 I'm installing qgis from the oneiric repo, and I've tried both the stable and the nightly build.
 Both have exactly the same behaviour.

-#2 Updated by Martin Dobias over 6 years ago
+#2 Updated by Martin Dobias almost 10 years ago

 - Priority changed from Severe/Regression to Normal

 This must be a packaging problem - most likely you have got a wrong blend of PyQt4 and SIP related packages for some reason - due to custom PPAs or something like that - at least that's my impression from other bugs with the same error message: https://bugs.launchpad.net/ubuntu/+source/calibre/+bug/993652

 There's barely anything that we could do about that.
 Removing blocker priority.

 As a last resort you could remove python-qgis package - QGIS should at least start, but you won't be able to run python plugins.